upkie/upkie/README.md

 Upkie has environments compatible with the [Gymnasium API](https://gymnasium.farama.org/), for instance:

 - `UpkieGroundVelocity`: keep legs straight and balance with the wheels.
-- `UpkieServos`: control joint servos directly (position, velocity, torque)
+- `UpkieServos`: control joint servos directly, including feedforward torques with position and velocity feedback.
-    - `UpkieServoPositions`: control joint positions.
+- `UpkieServoPositions`: joint position control.
-    - `UpkieServoTorques`: control joint torques.
+- `UpkieServoTorques`: joint torque control.

 Check out the full [list of environments](https://upkie.github.io/upkie/environments.html) for details.